 Art & Design

 The grid-like building of the Saitama Museum of Modern Art, also known as MOMAS, sits among the lush greenery of Kita-Urawa Park.
-The museum was designed not only to exhibit art but also to promote artistic activity among the citizens of Saitama and create a space for them to do so.
+Designed not only to exhibit art, but to promote artistic activity among the citizens of Saitama, the museum is a fantastic space to enjoy and be inspired by.

-The collection contains works by Picasso, Gauguin, Monet as well giants of Japanese contemporary art
+The collection contains works by Picasso, Gauguin, and Monet, as well as giants of Japanese contemporary art

 Kita-Urawa Park contains sculptures and a musical fountain

 The museum focuses on displaying works of art by modern Western and Japanese artists.
-Art on display includes everything from Picasso, Renault, and Chagall, to the work of local artists.
-In addition to the regular exhibits, the museum also has special exhibits based on unique themes.
+The artwork on display includes everything from Picasso, Renault, and Chagall, to the work of local artists.
+In addition to the regular exhibits, the museum has special exhibitions based on unique themes.
 The museum itself is a work of art.
-It is a unique building with many open spaces and areas of natural lighting.
+Walk through and appreciate the unique building with many open spaces and areas of natural lighting.

 MOMAS hosts a variety of activities for the community.
 It has children's programs and exhibitions of the work of local citizens.
 There are also lectures and workshops that are open to the public.